Particle PostParticle PostParticle Post

 Claude scores higher than GPT-4o on legal and financial document reasoning benchmarks, per MMLU-Pro evaluations from early 2026.
 GPT-4o retains an advantage in multimodal tasks.
 The answer depends on your specific use case, making task-specific evaluation essential before any vendor decision.

-Switching is not the right frame.
-The a16z 2025 Enterprise AI Survey found 38% of enterprise firms already run two or more model providers.
+The relevant question is whether your AI stack should include both.
 Evaluate your top three AI use cases to determine if Claude outperforms GPT-4o enough to justify integration cost.

 At minimum, every 12 months, per Particle Post analysis.
-The enterprise AI market moved from 19% to 38% multi-model adoption in a single year per the a16z 2025 survey.
-Vendor assumptions based on 2023 or early 2024 deployments are likely outdated.
+Market conditions shift rapidly; vendor assumptions based on 2023 or early 2024 deployments are very likely outdated.

-Legal, financial services, and professional services sectors lead Claude adoption, driven by complex document reasoning workloads.
-MMLU-Pro benchmarks show Claude's strongest performance margins over GPT-4o in these categories as of early 2026.
+Legal, financial services, and professional services sectors are leading Claude adoption, driven by complex document reasoning workloads.
+These are the task categories where MMLU-Pro benchmarks show Claude's strongest performance margins over GPT-4o as of early 2026.

 Microsoft-integrated enterprises face the highest switching friction.
-Companies on Azure OpenAI Service have existing agreements and compliance attestations in place.
-Adding Claude via AWS Bedrock may introduce Amazon infrastructure into a Microsoft-centric stack, compounding integration cost.
+Companies running AI through Azure OpenAI Service have existing enterprise agreements, security reviews, and compliance attestations in place.
+Adding Claude via AWS Bedrock may also introduce Amazon infrastructure into a Microsoft-centric stack, compounding the integration cost.

 Related Articles